karimifarzam/karimifarzam.github.io/_posts/2023-04-25-sidebar-table-of-contents.md

 "Capitalism could survive the eradication of all oppressions specific to women as women – while it would not, by definition, survive the eradication of class exploitation."
 She then states, "there is no specific structural necessity for, nor even a strong systemic disposition toward, gender oppression in capitalism."
-The counterargument would be that one form of exploitation is being supplanted for another.

-Chimni illustrates the disconnect in interests that seem to underpin the neoliberalism of the 21st century.
-Essentially, if you do not have to dismantle other systems of oppression, why would you?
-He presents the neo-liberal alternative viewpoint of societal struggle as distinct from Marxists, one that embraces a future where capitalism remains, and the products of a free market led to emancipation of societies oppressed.
-He also presents the major counterargument that such a system simply replaces one form of exploitation for another.
+Chimni illustrates the disconnect in interests that seem to underpin the emergence of neoliberalism in the 20th century.
+Essentially he states that Capitalism is indifferent to other forms of oppression, and acts as a wholly self serving force.
+While a marxist might believe that capitalism inherently fuels all forms of oppresion, a neoliberal, while adopting similar social values, would fundamentally disagree.
+A neoliberal view would be one that embraces a future where capitalism remains, and the productivity and innovation of the free market lead to a future where economic liberation emancipates society.
+He also presents the opposing view that such a system simply replaces one form of exploitation for another.
 You can perform a similar analysis where the product of increased capitalism is simply a proxy for the virtuous cycle of globalism and technological progress.
 Effectively, it shows how there is a disconnect between interests in class consciousness and other societal institutions like race and gender.
 For example,